oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-onprem.md

     - Click Next

-  6. On the Customize screen
+  6. On the Customize screen:
+    - Examine the various options you can configure for Export and Import.
+For the purpose of this lab we'll go with the defaults shown
     - Under "Transfer options": Check the "Datapump Directory is shared" checkbox
-    - Leave everything else at default for the purpose of this demo

     ![customize](images/a_t3_03_customize.png " ")